So your old pickup or SUV has some miles on it, and it doesn’t have one of those backup cameras that come standard on new vehicles these days.

 You should know about Spot the Tot — an effort to prevent the all-too-common tragedy of drivers inadvertently striking young children with their cars.
 Often the child is their own.

-“We see far too many grieving family members who have backed over a child they didn't see in their rearview mirror," said Jennifer Northway, director of the adult and child injury prevention program at University Health System.
+“We see far too many grieving family members who have backed over a child they didn't see in their rearview mirror," said Jennifer Northway, director of the adult and child injury prevention program at University Health.
 "A walk-around your car or truck takes just a few seconds, but can prevent a tragedy from happening."

-Safe Kids San Antonio, a coalition led by University Health System, is getting the word out about the dangers kids face when playing behind a parked vehicle.
+Safe Kids San Antonio, a coalition led by University Health, is getting the word out about the dangers kids face when playing behind a parked vehicle.
 The Spot the Tot campaign encourages drivers to walk completely around their car or truck before getting in and backing out or driving away.

 Children are killed or seriously injured each year while playing around cars.
 Sadly, the drivers often are family members or friends.